-- 1. Homelessness prevention case managers must provide participants with the least amount and shortest duration of both case management services and rental assistance needed to help them maintain permanent housing stability. - 2.
-Case managers cannot enroll a household into any HUD ESG, ESG-CV, or CoC funded project unless/until the household has received an appropriate Coordinated Entry intake from an official Eastern PA Continuum of Care Call Center or Access Site CE Specialist. - Case managers are required to record CE Referral Outcome Information within 2 business days of processing a referral, including the acknowledgement date, processing date, result, and any comments that may be helpful to CE Specialists in making additional referrals for the clients. - 4.
-Individuals and families experiencing homelessness cannot be required to receive treatment or perform any other prerequisite activities as a condition for receiving rental assistance or other services. - 5.
-ESG and ESG-CV funded Homelessness Prevention service providers and case managers cannot make direct payments to program participants. - 6.
+- 5. Individuals and families experiencing homelessness cannot be required to receive treatment or perform any other prerequisite activities as a condition for receiving rental assistance or other services. - 6.
+ESG and ESG-CV funded Homelessness Prevention service providers and case managers cannot make direct payments to program participants. - 7.
 Case managers must verify a program participant's income prior to enrollment and on a quarterly basis.
-Documentation of the participant's income and expenses, including how the participant is contributing to housing costs, if at all, shall be maintained in the participant's file. - 7.
+Documentation of the participant's income and expenses, including how the participant is contributing to housing costs, if at all, shall be maintained in the participant's file. - 8.
 Participants must exit the program in the shortest time possible after they have obtained enough income through employment and/or public benefits to pay 100% of their rent on their own.
 Participants must not receive housing subsidies for more than 12 months unless they have significant barriers to income.
-Significant barriers to income include poor employment history, no high school diploma/GED, a serious mental or physical health condition, recent or current experience of domestic violence, criminal background and/or being a head of household under 18 years old.

-- 8. Participant income, even if zero, must be entered into PA HMIS during Entry, Annual, and Exit Assessments as follows: - a.
+Significant barriers to income include poor employment history, no high school diploma/GED, a serious mental or physical health condition, recent or current experience of domestic violence, criminal background and/or being a head of household under 18 years old. - 9.
+Participant income, even if zero, must be entered into PA HMIS during Entry, Annual, and Exit Assessments as follows: - a.
 When a participant has income, but does not know the exact amount, a "Yes" response must be recorded for both the overall income question and the specific source, and the income amount must be estimated. - b.
 Income must be documented for the Head of Household and any other adult household members. - c.
 Income received by or on behalf of a minor child must be recorded as part of household income under the Head of Household.
 Income must be recorded at the participant-level for heads of household and adult household members. - d.
 Income data must be recorded only for sources of income that are current as of the information date (i.e., have not been specifically terminated).
-For example, if a participant's employment has been terminated and the participant has not yet secured new employment, the response for Earned income would be "No." - 9.
-Security deposits may be returned to the ESG-funded service provider organization or the participant based on each program's policies and procedures. - 10.
-Each participant must pay the maximum amount of rent per month that they can afford. - 11.
-Case managers must recertify a program participant every three (3) months. - 12.
-Case managers must assure compliance with the following standards for combining ESG Financial or Rental Assistance with Other Subsidies (§ 576.105(d) and § 576.106(c)): - a.
+For example, if a participant's employment has been terminated and the participant has not yet secured new employment, the response for Earned income would be "No." - 10.
+Security deposits may be returned to the ESG-funded service provider organization or the participant based on each program's policies and procedures. - 11.
+Each participant must pay the maximum amount of rent per month that they can afford. - 12.
+Case managers must recertify a program participant every three (3) months. - 13.
+Case managers must assure compliance with the following standards for combining ESG Financial or Rental Assistance with Other Subsidies (§ 576.105(d) and §

+- a.
 No financial or rental assistance can be provided to a household receiving the same type of assistance from another public source for the same time period (except 6 months of the tenant's portion of arrears). - b.
 Rental assistance may not be provided to program participants who are currently receiving replacement housing payments under the URA. - c.
 Rental assistance may be provided to an eligible program participant who is living in a housing unit developed with Low Income Housing Tax Credits or other development subsidies.
 Development subsidies are not considered rental assistance under ESG and therefore, they do not trigger the use with other subsidies restriction.